Everything You Need to Know About Skylights

 Skylights

-Skylights, also sometimes called rooflights, have become popular in modern homes as they allow for extra light into what may be a dark space.
-In some cases, they replace windows altogether, while in others they complement the windows and add to the overall aesthetic and design of a room.
+Skylights, also sometimes called roof lights, have become popular in modern homes as they allow for extra light into what may be a dark space.
+In some cases, they replace windows altogether, while in others, they complement the windows and add to the overall aesthetic and design of a room.

-But skylights are not just a modern construct, open skylights were used by architects from Ancient Rome, with one example being the Pantheon's oculus.
+But skylights are not just a modern construct.
+Open skylights were used by architects from Ancient Rome, with one example being the Pantheon's oculus.
 Glazed closed skylights have been used since the Industrial Revolution made advances in the manufacturing of glass production.

 Assembly line production units since the middle of the 20th century have brought skylights to many contexts and uses.
 Energy conservation has brought about design innovation, efficiency rating systems, and new motivation and transmission options for skylights.

 If you're interested in adding one to your home or including it in your building plans, keep reading.
-We've covered everything you need to know about skylights
+We've covered everything you need to know about skylights.

 SKYLIGHT INSTALLATION